Lower Saxon Wadden Sea National Park: Ecology

 The habitats to be protected by this park include the mudflats, salt marshes, beaches, dunes and estuaries on the North Sea.
 Special attention is given to the wildlife and flora typical of the Wadden Sea of which the park forms a part.

 The coast of the North Sea is unusually flat.
 The seabed descends in places only a few centimetres per kilometre.
 Twice daily the tide brings sand, clay and silt into the Wadden Sea.
 Dunes, formed by the wind out of fine grains of sand from the exposed mudflats, characterise the coast.

 The Wadden Sea is the second most productive ecosystem after the tropical rainforest - only the latter surpasses the Wadden Sea in terms of its living biomass.
 The forms of life found in the Wadden Sea include diatoms, snails, worms, mussels and shrimp.
 A typical inhabitant of the sandy mudflats is the lugworm, which lives in a U-shaped tube under the surface of the mud.

-Up to 4,000 animal and plant species specialize in the unusually food-rich habitat of the Wadden Sea.
+More than 10,000 animal and plant species exist in the park, and up to 4,000 specialize in the unusually food-rich habitat of the Wadden Sea.
 For example, shelduck live on the snails, which are found in hundreds of thousands on the surface of the flats.
 The approximately 180,000 birds of north-western Europe's shelduck population also spends their moulting season from July to September in the Wadden Sea, as do about 200,000 eider; and about 1,000 pairs of eiders use the mudflats of the North Sea as a breeding area.
 Most of them breed on the island of Amrum.

 At the same time, the Wadden Sea is a resting place for breeding birds from northern countries that feed here to build up the fat reserves they need for successful breeding.
 For example, about 10-12 million waders, geese, ducks and gulls gather in the whole Wadden Sea area.

 Seals may also be observed on the sandbanks of the Wadden Sea and the adjacent salt marshes, sandy beaches and sand dunes.
 The salt marshes are a breeding area for the pied avocet and terns as well as a habitat for the sea holly and sea lavender that bloom in summer.
 The typical plant of the dunes is the beachgrass, which anchors the dunes with its extensive root system.